emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

 In order to facilitate the message bridging of multiple MQTT Brokers, you can use the Data Integrations to operate.

-This guide will create a a data integration bridged by MQTT Broker to achieve the following functions:
+This guide will create a data integration bridged by MQTT Broker to achieve the following functions:

 - Forward all messages sent to the greet topic to another MQTT Broker